Levdbas/support-hours/README.txt

 == Changelog ==
+= 1.1.1 =
+* Fix for error when no user is set
+* When no user is set the dashboards widget will set a link to the plugin setup page.
 = 1.1.0 =
 * Ability to set more than one Support Hour manager.
 * More consistent use of plugin name